Table of Contents

 Violence against girls and women also contributes to the number of young women who are living with HIV.
 UNAIDS reports that between 11 and 48 percent of the first sexual experiences of adolescent girls (less than 15 years old) were forced.
 In addition, early marriage is still common in many parts of the world.
 Adolescent girls who marry and become sexually active are more likely to drop out of school, have less ability to get and understand important health information, and have greater chances of becoming infected with HIV.
 Adolescent girls who get married often marry against their will and marry older men; these older men are more likely to have been exposed to HIV through sexual activity or injection drug use and therefore expose their young brides to HIV as a result.

-In the US, the Centers for Disease Control and Prevention (CDC) estimates that, although young people ages 13 to 24 number fewer than one in five people generally, they account for more than one in every four new HIV infections.
-It is estimated that more than half of all youth living with HIV do not know they are infected.
+In the US, the Centers for Disease Control and Prevention (CDC) estimates that young people ages 13 to 24 accounted for more than one in five new HIV diagnoses in 2014.
+It is estimated that 44 percent all youth living with HIV do not know they were infected in 2012.

 One of the groups most at risk for HIV in the US is young men who have sex with men (MSM).
-In 2010, over seven in ten new HIV infections in young people ages 13 to 24 occurred as the result of male-to-male sexual contact.
+In 2014, eight in ten new HIV infections in young people ages 13 to 24 occurred as the result of male-to-male sexual contact.
 MSM who become infected may spread the virus to women as well as to men.

 MSM are particularly at risk for several reasons: